 HOUSE BILL 1079

-- Continuously resided in the State since earning the high school diploma or its equivalent, and
+- Continuously resided in Washington State since earning the high school diploma or its equivalent (GED).

-If you are eligible, please print and complete the HB1079 affidavit from the link below.
-The original should be submitted to the BC Residency Office.
+If you are eligible, please print and complete the HB1079 affidavit/declaration/certification from the link below.

-- Washington Higher Education Residency Affidavit Declaration Certification [Word document]
+- Washington Higher Education Residency Affidavit/Declaration/Certification (Word Doc)

 Frequently Asked Questions